-Minimum protection requirements are necessary for safe and reliable parallel operation of both the facility's equipment and the O&RU system.
-While most commercially available generators are equipped with some protective and control devices, additional equipment may be required to permit parallel operation with the transmission system depending on the location, type and size of the generator.
-Utility-grade relays are required for all relay applications.
-See Figure #1 of the Appendix for a typical 69KV/138KV protection scheme.
+Minimum protection requirements are necessary for safe and reliable parallel operation of both the facility's equipment and the Company's electric system.
+While most commercially available generators are equipped with some protective and control devices, additional may be required to permit parallel operation with the transmission system depending on the location, type, and size of the generator.
+Utility grade relays are required for all relay applications.
+See Figure #1 of this Appendix for a typical Interconnection Scheme.

-- 1. All generators must have: - a.
-A Disconnect Device
+1. All generators must have:

+A. A DISCONNECT DEVICE

-A disconnect device must be provided as a means of electrically isolating the O&RU safety rules and practices.
+A disconnect device must be provided as means of electrically isolating the O&RU system from the generator and to establish working clearance for maintenance and repair work in accordance with O&RU safety rules and practices.
 This disconnect device may be located in the main interconnection line, or in the generator connecting line provided it is wired directly into the main distribution bus.

-The disconnect device will be installed by O&RU at the Applicant's expense unless it is to be located in the Applicant's wiring.
-In this case, it must be furnished and installed by the Applicant.
+The disconnect device will be installed by O&RU at the Applicant's expense.
+If it is to be located in the Applicant's wiring, it must be furnished and installed by the Applicant.
 In either case, the disconnect device is subject to the following requirements:

-- 1. Only devices specifically approved by O&RU for this purpose may be used. - 2.
-The device shall be physically located for ease of access and visibility to O&RU personnel.
-When installed in the Applicant's wiring, the device shall normally be located in close proximity to the metering.

-- 3. O&RU personnel shall inspect and approve the installation before parallel operation will be permitted. - 4.
-The device enclosure and operating handle (when present) will be kept locked at all times with O&RU padlocks. - 5.
-Only O&RU personnel shall operate the device. - 6.
+- 1. O&RU shall approve the device to be used. - The device shall be physically located for ease of access and visibility to O&RU Personnel.
+When installed in the Applicant's wiring, the device shall normally be located in close proximity to the metering. - O&RU Personnel shall inspect and approve the installation before parallel operation will be permitted. - The device enclosure and operating handle (when present) will be kept locked at all times with O&RU padlocks. - 5.
+Only O&RU Personnel shall operate the device. - 6.
 The Applicant is responsible for all labor and material costs to maintain, repair or replace the disconnect device.